sallybao29/apcs-final/README.md

 -12/27/14 - Fixed above problem of typing nothing or typing punctuation.
 Added some user input / interactions to Game.java.
 Added option of quitting game. - Tiffany

 -12/27/14 - Added more options to interact.
 Laptop password is temporary until a puzzle has been made.
 Areas in need to work: viewing, adding, and combining things in Inventory. - Sally

+-12/27/14 - Added more items, including collectibles like Key. - Sally